szymonj99/OneControl/README.md

 # How-To
 - Include install instructions here.
+- Install SFML using VCPKG.
+- Install OpenSSL using VCPKG.
+- Install Boost using VCPKG.
+- Install CryptopPP using VCPKG.
-- Install ASIO using VCPKG.
+- Install Botan using VCPKG.

+For now, the plan is as follows:
+- Launch application.
+- Pick between server and client.

 # Contribute
 - Include Contribution info here.